 Mr. Christopher Moreau reports

-N,N-Dimethyltryptamine, or DMT, is a hallucinogenic tryptamine drug producing effects similar to those of other psychedelics like LSD, ketamine, psilocybin and psilocin.
-DMT occurs naturally in many plant species and animals, and has been used in religious ceremonies as a traditional spiritual medicine by indigenous people in the Amazonian basin.
+N,N-dimethyltryptamine, or DMT, is a hallucinogenic tryptamine drug producing effects similar to those of other psychedelics like LSD, ketamine, psilocybin and psilocin.
+DMT occurs naturally in many plant species and animals, including humans, and has been used in religious ceremonies as a traditional spiritual medicine by indigenous people in the Amazon basin.
 DMT can also be synthesized in a laboratory.

 About Algernon Pharmaceuticals Inc.

 Algernon Pharmaceuticals is a Canadian clinical-stage drug development and repurposing company investigating multiple drugs for unmet global medical needs.
 Algernon Pharmaceuticals has active research programs for IPF (idiopathic pulmonary fibrosis) with chronic cough and chronic kidney disease and is the parent company of a newly created private subsidiary called Algernon NeuroScience, which is advancing a psychedelic program investigating a proprietary form of psychedelic DMT for stroke and TBI.

 © 2023 Canjex Publishing Ltd. All rights reserved.